Ronald Searle: Awards

 Searle received much recognition for his work, especially in America, including the National Cartoonists Society's Advertising and Illustration Award in 1959 and 1965, the Reuben Award in 1960, their Illustration Award in 1980 and their Advertising Award in 1986 and 1987.
 Searle was appointed Commander of the Order of the British Empire in 2004.
 In 2007, he was decorated with one of France's highest awards, the Chevalier de la Légion d'honneur, and in 2009, he received the German Lower Saxony Order of Merit.

 Influence

+Without the satirical works of Searle the development of satirical and political cartoons — found across the range of daily and Sunday national newspapers — in the United Kingdom would be distinctly different, as his impact touched many developing artists of the later 20th century through into the twenty-first.
+Significantly, he was an important influence on the work and style of both Gerald Scarfe and Ralph Steadman — with who there is an obvious link with the scratchy, ink splotting style they all use — along with Chris Riddell, as well as inspiring and corresponding in late life with Martin Rowson to whom he gave a precious set of pens that he had bought in Paris.

-His work has had a great deal of influence, particularly on American cartoonists, including Pat Oliphant, Matt Groening, Hilary Knight, and the animators of Disney's 101 Dalmatians.
+Across the Atlantic, Searle was an admiring friend of, and admired by, the satirical humorist S. J. Perelman.
+His work has had a great deal of influence, particularly on American cartoonists, including Edward Gorey, Pat Oliphant, Matt Groening, Hilary Knight, and the animators of Disney's 101 Dalmatians.